 A pair of women in the late 1800s brought the breed to popularity in the United States.
 Ida Garrett was a prolific writer and speaker who brought fame and interest to the breed.
 Meanwhile, Debra Woods established a breeding program with well-kept studbooks.
 In 1991, the Chinese crested was recognized as a member of the Toy Group in the American Kennel Club (AKC) and became a registerable breed.

 Chinese Crested Dog Care

-Chinese Crested dogs do best with some mental and physical activity every day.
-They excel at dog sports like agility, flyball, lure coursing, and obedience.
-Despite their small stature and diva-like looks, they’re formidable athletes.
+These dogs also excel at canine sports like agility, flyball, and lure coursing.
+Despite their small stature and diva-like looks, they are formidable athletes.
 At the very least, puzzle toys and teaching new tricks are great ways to keep your dog’s mind and body in shape.

 Common Health Problems

-The AKC recommends that, at a minimum, breeders screen their stock for eye problems, knee problems, heart problems, the PRA-RCD3 DNA Test, and the PLL DNA Test.
-If a breeder doesn’t do these tests and can’t show you results, walk away.
+The AKC recommends that, at a minimum, breeders screen their dogs for eye problems, knee problems, heart problems, the PRA-RCD3 DNA Test, and the PLL DNA Test.
+When considering a puppy, be sure to ask if any of the puppy’s relatives have had epilepsy.